twagar11/ansible-labs/setup/Configure-Inventory.md

 exit
 ```

-If this does not work, you need to configure the key for passwordless ssh to localhost
+If this does not work, you need to configure the key for `passwordless` ssh to localhost.

 ```bash
 ssh-keygen -t rsa # Press enter for each line